1 / 20

 Ride of the Kings

-At the beginning of 1897 (February), he organized a group exhibition of watercolors and oil paintings at the Topič Salon in Prague, where he also exhibited “Ride of the Kings” in Vlčnov, completed at the end of 1896.
-This exhibition and its similar exhibitions in Brno and Ostrava placed Uprka among the leading painters of Bohemia and Moravia.
+At the beginning of 1897 (February), he organized a group exhibition of watercolors and oil paintings at the Topič Salon in Prague, where he also exhibited "Ride of the Kings" in Vlčnov, completed at the end of 1896.

-Click the image to view enlarged version.
+Click an image to enlarge

 1899

-Plot of land,
+Plot of Land

-Click the image to view enlarged version.
+Click an image to enlarge

 1900

-Notable Exhibitions Cont
+Notable Exhibitions

-Group exhibition of Joža Uprka, Exhibition Halls at Miethkeho, Vienna
+Group exhibition of Joža Uprka, Exhibition Halls at Miethkeho, Vienna.

 1902